Black Bag

 Adrian and a pregnant Lucy

-Films, like False Positive, that are about a woman getting pregnant and finding herself pressured by her husband, her doctor and her peers into pursuing a particular course of action are always going to be compared to Rosemary’s Baby.
-There are no satanists in director/co-writer John Lee’s film but he’s largely happy for his film to face that ordeal.
+Films, like False Positive, about a pregnant woman pressured by husband, doctor and peers into taking a particular course of action, are always going to be compared to Rosemary’s Baby.
+There are no satanists in director/co-writer John Lee’s slice of modern gothic horror but he’s largely happy for his film to face that ordeal.
 Brave man.
 We meet nice loving couple Adrian (Justin Theroux) and Lucy (Ilana Glazer).
-He’s a doctor, she’s in marketing and they can’t get pregnant.
-So they head to a clinic run by an old mentor of Adrian, Doctor Hindle (Pierce Brosnan), a kindly, authoritative fertility expert who runs a modern, bright, smart facility. … Read more
+He’s a doctor, she’s in marketing.
+They can’t get pregnant so they head to a clinic run by an old mentor of Adrian, Doctor Hindle (Pierce Brosnan), a kindly, authoritative fertility expert in charge of a modern, bright, smart facility.
+It’s staffed by Nurses Wendy … Read more

 Die Another Day